 The instance accumulate having as inputs the output nodes of the instances combine $T_1_T_2$, with the results of each marker, incorporates the information for the two traces obtained separately, Figure 4.
 The node multi_markers combines the information from the different instances combine_T1_T2, i.e., multi_markers gives the results synthesizing the results of $T_1_T_2$ for the three markers.
 The node multi_markers with states 0, 1, 2 and 3 assumes the state 0 if all the input nodes are 0.
-Takes value 1 if all the input nodes are 1 or at least one of the input nodes has state 1 and the others have the state 0^3 .
-The node multi_markers is 2 if all the input nodes have state 2 or this state 2 is combined after the states 0 and 2 of the input nodes.
-The node assumes state 3 if all the input nodes have state 3 or if the inputs are combining state 0, state 1 and state 2.
+Takes value 1 if all the input nodes are 1 or at least one of the input nodes have state 1 and the others have the state 0^3 .
+The node multi_markers is 2 if all the input nodes.
+The node assumes state 3 if all the input nodes have state 2.